MakuwaDev/UW-Projects/Year2/Web Application Development/Task2/README.md

 # Labs 5–12: Interactive Route/Path Editor

-This project was developed as part of the **Web Applications** course and spans multiple lab assignments.
-The goal was to gradually build a full-stack web application: an interactive editor for creating, storing, and managing routes/paths on images and dynamic boards.
+The goal of this project was to gradually build a full-stack web application: an interactive editor for creating, storing, and managing routes/paths on images and dynamic boards.
 The work evolved from a simple Django app into a multi-user system with real-time updates.

----
+## Overview of Labs

-## Lab 5 – Web Application Basics (Django)
+### Lab 5 – Web Application Basics (Django)
 We started with setting up a **Django-based backend** to handle user accounts and data models.
 Key elements:
 - User authentication and authorization.